 What if my parents would like a tour of your school?

-If you would like a virtual tour of our campus, just contact the Enrollment Department at (440) 357-7542.
+If you would like a personal tour of our campus, just contact the Enrollment Department, at (440) 358-8013 to schedule a tour.

 What are some of the benefits of attending Auburn Career Center?

 Here are just a few of the benefits:

 - With hands-on training, you receive a head start into a career of your choice